 The current photo-finish system used in the Olympic competition.
-As well as other top-level events, uses a digital line-scan camera aimed straight along the finish line.
+As well as other top-level events use a digital line-scan camera aimed straight along the finish line.
 Finish Lynx and Omega are examples of commercial timing systems commonly used in athletic competitions.

-These cameras have an image field only a few pixels wide, with a single frame forming a narrow image only of the finish line, and anything which is crossing it.
+These cameras have an image field only a few pixels wide, with a single frame forming a narrow image only of the finish line and anything crossing it.

 Computer software then arranges these frames horizontally to form a panoramic image that effectively displays a graph of the finish line (and anything crossing it) as time passes, with time denoted on the horizontal axis.

-Less-expensive video-based systems also exist; however, VHS and SVHS frame rates limit the timing precision that can be achieved by these media.
+Less-expensive video-based systems also exist; however, VHS and SVHS frame rates limit the timing precision achieved by these media.

 There are also similar timing systems that use the simple process of breaking a beam of light.